mesos/chronos/docs/docs/api.md

 ## Constraints

-These constraints will currently only work against attributes that are specifically set on the Mesos slaves [as described in the Mesos documentation](http://mesos.apache.org/documentation/latest/configuration).
+These constraints will work against attributes that are specifically set on the Mesos slaves [as described in the Mesos documentation](http://mesos.apache.org/documentation/latest/configuration).

-(i.e. the `hostname` attribute is not currently automatically available for constraints [as it is in Marathon](https://mesosphere.github.io/marathon/docs/constraints))
+If a `hostname` attribute is not explicitly specified, one will automatically be created and made available for constraints.
+It should be noted that calling out specific hostnames is not resilient to slave failure and should be avoided if possible.

 ### EQUALS constraint